Prep Time 10'PT10M

-Cardamom is a classic Middle Eastern flavour, and of course goes so well with rose water.
-It has quite a strong flavour, and you can omit it if you like, but it does provide a lovely aromatic quality which seems to bring everything together and stop it becoming too sweet.
+Cardamom is a classic Middle Eastern flavor, and of course goes so well with rose water.
+It has quite a strong flavor, and you can omit it if you like, but it does provide a lovely aromatic quality which seems to bring everything together and stop it becoming too sweet.

 Yoghurt or creme fraîche adds moisture and density to cakes.
 In a lot of recipes, it can also stand in for some or all of the fat, making yoghurt cakes a healthier option.

 Lots of Middle Eastern treats make use of syrups.
 Baklava, for example, is soaked after baking in a syrup made from honey and water.
 Namoura, which is a simple Lebanese semolina cake, is soaked in syrup which can be flavored simply with vanilla or more adventurously with orange blossom water.

 The syrup we’ve used here is incredibly simple to make, and just involves heating sugar and water until dissolved, while infusing with some cardamom, orange and rosewater.
 Then, simply simmer it to help it thicken slightly and make sure all the sugar has dissolved and the flavors melded.

 It will also fill your kitchen with the most wonderful aromas, particularly from the rose water.
 It’s a scent which is considered precious almost everywhere in the world, and having it wafting through the room really calms the mind.

 Our Organic Rose Water is distilled from Damask roses.
 Like Persian Love Cakes, they have a history which is quite tricky to pin down, but in all likelihood they came to Europe via Damascus (hence the name) during the crusades.

 Curiously, they are a hybrid rose, meaning that someone must have created it long ago by breeding two species together.